beyawnko/Majestic12Realms/README.md

   -Multiplayer support (fully replicated currently.)

   -VRM-based player creation: Customize your avatar using the VRM standard, ensuring a unique and personalized gaming experience.

-  Isekai RPG Elements: Dive into a rich storyline, complete quests, and interact with unique characters in a world inspired by popular   Isekai manga that incorporates community world building for unique gameplay.
+  -Isekai RPG Elements: Dive into a rich storyline, complete quests, and interact with unique characters in a world inspired by popular   Isekai manga that incorporates community world building for unique gameplay.

   -Advanced AI driven innovation for NPCs, and content generation (diagloge, and economic interactions initially planned), with current localhost LLM experiments currently in progress.